 As you can see, they aren’t nearly as stylish.
 But the black hides dirt well, and I hear the 1980’s color schemes are coming back into style.

 I find Shimano’s to have very accurate sizing.
-So if you know your size in a tennis shoe, it should match the Shimano size almost exactly (just convert to their EU sizing).
+So if you know your size, it should match the Shimano size almost exactly (just convert to their EU sizing).

 The Best Indoor Cycling Shoes For Men

-Do be aware, Pearl tends to run a little narrower on shoe sizes.
-If you have wide feet, you might skip this shoe…
+Do be aware, Pearl tends to run a little narrower on sizes.
+If you have wide feet, you might skip this option…

-I’ve Already reviews this one for the ladies, but I’ll go over it again here.
+I’ve Already reviewed this one for the ladies, but I’ll go over it again here.

-Now, you have likely run across Pearl Izumi’s products before.
+Now, you have likely run across their products before.
 They make great clothes, shorts, gloves… and probably have some of the best-priced stuff in the industry.

 Their shoes are no different.
-I’m having triathletes how train hundreds of miles a week seeking out their shoes and dying to get their latest wares.
-These shoes are going through hundreds of hours of road abuse and are holding up just fine.
+I’m having triathletes who train hundreds of miles a week seeking out their shoes and dying to get their latest wares.
+These are going through hundreds of hours of road abuse and are holding up just fine.

-So durability is a huge win for this shoe design.
+So durability is a huge win for this design.